• Skip to main content

 So I was thrilled when my new neighbor introduced me to this DIY weed killer.
 Not only is it very frugal, but it also works great.

-After a few weeks of spraying down the weeds, I have them under control.
-The best part about this DIY week killer is that I am not worried about using this around my dogs.
-If you have pets this homemade weed killer is perfect!
+The best part about this DIY week killer is that I am not worried about using it around my dogs.
+If you have pets, this homemade weed killer is perfect!

 Note: This also works as a homemade grass killer.
-So you only want to use it on your lawn if you want to kill off the grass too.
+So you only want to use it on your lawn if you want to kill off the grass also.

 small batch weed killer